 DUN DUN DUN.
+WARE.
 THE DEATH OF MRS.WESTAWAY.
-By Ware.
-So already we’ve got some interesting things going on here like you know, death.
+So already we’ve got some interesting things going on here.
+Like you know, death.

 All she has to do is pretend to be the daughter of a long lost daughter of Mrs. Westaway.
 Simple, right?

 Hal isn’t really a mind reader but she makes tarot work, which convinces her she could pull this off.
 Hal attends the funeral, meets some people who think she’s their niece, and stays at the creepy family manor.

 What follows is a wild story of twists, turns, and tons of skeletons in closets.

 It took a litttttle bit too long to wrap up for me, but it was a good ending!
 I figured out part of it, but not the whole thing.
 I definitely liked it better than Woman in Cabin 10.

 Hal was compelling and semi complex.
 I don’t know if I liked her, but she was interesting at least.
 The other family members were an interesting bunch with their own personalities.
 The housekeeper was a #stereotype but we can’t have it all.

 The writing was engaging enough that even when I was annoyed with the slow plot, I continued on.
 There were intermittent mysterious diary entries that helped to give us context and spice up the writing.